mrizwan47/uol-itp2-project/README.md

 This is my school project for University of London.

 ## Tools Extensions

-### 1. NEW: Stamp Tool
+### 1. ADDED: Stamp Tool
-This tool lets to paste/stamp any image on the canvas.
-When you select this tool you get 2 options populated on bottom part:
+This tool lets the user paste/stamp 11 built-in images (selectable) on the canvas.
+When you select this tool you get 3 options populated on the bottom part:
- - An option to upload image
+ - An option to select from 11 built-in images
+ - OR upload any image from your computer
- - A slider to chose size of the image
+ - A slider to choose the size of the image
- - Option to select from 11 built-in images

-You can see the image live wherever your cursor goes and when you click the image is placed on canvas and you still have the live preview image following where the mouse goes.
+You can see the live preview of the image wherever your cursor goes and when you click on canvas, the image is placed on canvas and you still have the live preview image following the pointer.

+**Under the Hood**
+ - Live Preview: Draw function checks if the `stampImage` is not `null` it will save the current canvas state and then draw the `stampImage` centered to the mouse position and then pop that saved state back.
+ - Pasting image: In draw function, the app checks if `stampImage` is not `null` and mouse if pressed inside canvas.
+If that condition is met, it'll simply use `image()` function of p5js to place image centered on the mouse position.

-### 2. NEW: Eraser Tool
+### 2. ADDED: Eraser Tool
-This tool erases anything from the canvas (in basic terms, it only paints white on the canvas).
+This tool erases anything from the canvas.
 Has the option to:
  - Select shape of eraser (boxed, round or triangle)
  - Increase/Decrease the size of eraser with a slider

+**Under the Hood**
+ - Eraser Preview: uses the same technique like Stamp Tool's preview.
+ - For actual erasing part, it simply draws `rect`, `ellipse` or `triangle` on the canvas

-### 3. NEW: Cut Tool
+### 3. ADDED: Cut Tool
 This tool let's user cut any part of the canvas.
 I plan to introduce circular, freehand and point-by-point cutting like in Adobe Photoshop but currently it only supports rectangular cutting.
+You simply press mouse button and hold it while draging on the canvas.
+You see preview of area that will be cut.
+Once you've selected you have the option to either **discard** the selection or **cut** the selected area.
+Once cut, the cutted layer will hover wherever your mouse goes.
+When you click anywhere on canvas the image will be placed there and you can redo the whole process.

+**Under the Hood**
+_Everything in this tool is covered by video lectures and the tools above, so to stay in words limit:_
+ - Depending on the cut direction, I had to modify the parameters of `get()` method.

 ## Added Features
- - Option to name the saved file when clicking "Save image"
+ - Save image: Option to rename the file
+ - Pencil Tool: Option to increase/decrease thickness
+ - LineTool: Option to increase/decrease line width
+ - Mirror Tool: Option to increase/decrease thickness of line
+ - Spray Tool: Droplets Thickness + Spray Size + Density options

 ## Ideas
  - Option to set width/heigh of the canvas